 - Medication Pocket cards

-- See the section on Pharmacologic Approaches to Glycemic Treatment in the 2023 Standards of Care in Diabetes.
-An enlarged printable version of the Medication Algorithm is also available.
+- See the section on Pharmacologic Approaches to Glycemic Treatment in the 2025 Standards of Care in Diabetes.

 Comorbidities